akilmp/CityScale-AI-Real-Time-CBD-Foot-Traffic-Forecasting-MLOps-Platform/README.md

 1. **Airbyte Connections**: each API → Snowflake RAW table (incremental + append).
 2. Nightly Dagster job exports RAW tables to Parquet → commits to DVC; tag = ingestion date.
 3. DVC pushes to S3; Git hash stored in Dagster metadata for lineage.
+4. Sample datasets for local development live in `data/`; run `dvc pull` to download or `dvc add data` to version new snapshots.

 ---